Addressing the “access” and “scale” challenge: effectiveness of a new WHO guided psychosocial self-help programme

 Principal Investigator: Dr Mark Van Ommeren

-We will evaluate the effectiveness of Self Help Plus; an innovative WHO intervention package that (a) is delivered to affected people via a 5-session guided self-help multimedia course; (b) ensures fidelity to evidence-based techniques via multi-media content; (c) can be implemented in areas where humanitarian access is nominal or non-existent; and (d) is likely readily scalable.
+The overall objective of this research was to help improve the evidence base and availability of psychosocial interventions that are scalable and accessible even when humanitarian access is limited, thus overcoming current barriers to implementation of evidence-based support.
+The study aimed to evaluate the effectiveness of Self Help Plus (SH+) with South Sudanese refugee women.
+SH+ is an innovative WHO intervention package that (a) is delivered to affected people via a 5-session guided self-help multimedia course; (b) ensures fidelity to evidence-based techniques via pre-recorded audio visual content and illustration-based self-help book; (c) can be implemented in areas where humanitarian access is limited; and (d) is likely readily scalable.
+SH+ is based on acceptance and commitment therapy (ACT), a form of cognitive-behavioural therapy, with distinct features.